Boston Clean Corporate Stand-up Comedian and Funny Keynote Speaker

 If you want to see what I’m like on stage watch my stand-up comedy videos.

-Booking me, because that’s kind of the point of all these words and stuff
+Booking me for shows in or near Boston, MA, because that’s kind of the point of all these words and stuff

 Email Shaun (at) Brain Champagne dot com, or call or text me at (914) it’s-funny (914) 487-3866.
 I’m sure you’ve already figured that out but my web person said I have to make my phone number a clickable link, so put your phone in your pocket so you can pocket-dial me.
 That’s why I took all the clickable phone links off my website years ago, because every month when I sent out my monthly comedy email I would get a half-dozen pocket dials.
 Which astonishes me because I lock my phone before I put it away so that doesn’t happen.
 I don’t know why that isn’t a common thing, especially since your face can unlock your phone.